JasonElkin/Hangfire-Umbraco-Example/README.md

 1. Clone, and run.
 2. In the installer choose a DB type supported by Hangfire (SQL or LocalDb)
+3. Let the installer run (starter kit will be installed)
+4. Stop & start the site.
+(There's a bug in the HangfireComposer that I've partially fixed but need to spend more time looking at)
-3. Publish some content
+4. Publish some content
-4. Check it works - in the console, or set a breakpoint.
+5. Check it works - in the console, or set a breakpoint.